stack-of-tasks/ros2_control_bolt/doc/Forward_Position_Bolt.md

 **Be careful, when you start the controller, you must always have the emergency stop button nearby.**

+If you are tired of sourcing ros2 everytime you open a new terminal, you can add the following commands in your `/home/<User_name>/.bashrc` file :

+        cd /users/local/<User_Name>/Bolt_ws/
+        source /opt/ros/foxy/setup.bash
+        source install/setup.bash

+Those three commands will be return everytime you open a new terminal.

 ### Thank you for following the entire tutorial and good luck.